QuickBirdEng/XCoordinator/README.md

 ## 🤸‍♂️ Extras

 For more advanced use, XCoordinator offers many more customization options.
-In the following, we will introduce custom animated transitions and deep linking.
-Furthermore, extensions for use in reactive programming with RxSwift is introduced.
+We introduce custom animated transitions and deep linking.
+Furthermore, extensions for use in reactive programming with RxSwift are described.

 ### Custom Transitions

 Custom animated transitions define presentation and dismissal animations.
-In the `switch case` in `prepareTransition(for:)` create an `Animation` and specify your custom presentation transition and/or dismissal animation.
-Custom animated transitions are available on the most common transitions, such as `present`, `dismiss`, `push` and `pop`.
+You can specify `Animation`-objects in `prepareTransition(for:)` in your coordinator for several common transitions, such as `present`, `dismiss`, `push` and `pop`.
+Specifying no animation results in not overriding previously set animations - Use `Animation.default` to use the default animations of UIKit.

 ```swift